Zebec-Fintech-Labs/partners-card-sdk/README.md

 ### ZebecCardEvmService

-To create an instance of `ZebecCardService`, you need:
+To create an instance of `ZebecCardEvmService`, you need:

 - **signer**: An instance of `ethers.Signer`.
 - **chainId**: The ID of the blockchain (see list of supported chains below).